 I have spoken of the three points of view presented in the disputation at Zurich.
-The Catholic point of view is quite the natural and naive attitude which in the main we habitually follow.
-We are profoundly influenced to-day by the attitude of the fraternity of learned men.
-In 1523 Dr. Faber was quite safe in saying that the concensus of opinion of the learned men of the Universities should settle matters of differences of opinion in religion and morals.
+The Catholic point of view is quite the natural and naïve attitude which in the main we habitually follow.
+We are profoundly influenced today by the attitude of the fraternity of learned men.
+In 1523, Dr. Faber was quite safe in saying that the consensus of opinion of the learned men of the Universities should settle matters of differences of opinion in religion and morals.
 But since that date two interesting things have happened.
-Within the fold of the Catholic Church the doctrine of infallibility has has become and official dogma.
-Given the premise of religion as a supernatural revelation in faith and morals, and that outcome of an infallible interpreter is inevitable.
+Within the fold of the Catholic Church the doctrine of infallibility has become an official dogma.
+Given the premise of religion as supernatural revelation in faith and morals, that outcome of an infallible interpreter is inevitable.

-But the unversities can no longer be appealed to to support the doctrines held by the Church of Rome, or for that matter the doctrines held by any church: The New YorkmTimes carried in its Photogravure Section of Feb.
-22nd a picture of Pope Pius with his hands of the wheel just he was about to start the dynamo that would set in motion the Broadcasting station HVJ in Vatican City.
-His xx voice was heard around the world in his Radio Broadcast: he has uttered his midaeval pronouncement of Domestic Relations.
-Neither the Broadcast; nor the Encyclical would find any great support intellectually or morally in the learned men of the Universities of the world.
-As one contemplates the picture he inquires of it whether finally after three hundred years of opposition the papacy has dragged into within the walls of the Vatican a grecian horse in which are how hidden the spirits of Copernicus, Galileo, Gordiano Bruno, and the other adventerous knights of the world of science; who will capture the ancient citidal of tradition; open its gates of exclusivness andxa rangkdxxxx raise its walls of midaeval dogma and let the streams of modern life move through its ancient streets;

-and temples; or on the other hand are we settleing back into an age of pleasure seeking, unthinking conformity in which the constant re-iteration of a dogma will pass for a demonstration of its truth and validity.
-We other words does the picture of the REFERT Pope pius with his hand on the broad-casting machinery mean that the dogmas and practices of the Catholic Church can be sold to our age as Lucky Strike Cigarettes are by constand reiteration in the midst of a program of pleasing music.
+But the universities can no longer be appealed to to support the doctrines held by the Church of Rome, or for that matter the doctrines held by any church.
+The New York Times carried in its Photogravure Section of Feb.
+22^{nd} a picture of Pope Pius with his hands on the wheel just as he was about to start the dynamo that would set in motion the Broadcasting station HVJ in Vatican City.
+4 His voice was heard around the world in his Radio Broadcast; he has uttered his medieval pronouncement of Domestic Relations.
+Neither the broadcast, nor the Encyclical would find any great support intellectually or morally in the learned men of the Universities of the world.
+As one contemplates the picture he inquires of it whether finally after three hundred years of opposition, the papacy has dragged within the walls of the Vatican a Grecian horse in which are hidden the spirits of Copernicus, Galileo, Giordano Bruno, and other adventurous knights of the world of science; who will capture the ancient citadel of tradition; open its gates of exclusiveness, raise it walls of medieval dogma and let the streams of modern life move through its ancient streets and temples; or, on the other hand, are we settling back into an age of pleasure-seeking, unthinking conformity in which the constant reiteration of a dogma will pass for demonstration of its truth and validity.
+In other words, does the picture of the Pope Pius with his hand on the broadcasting machinery mean that the dogmas and practices of the Catholic Church can be sold to our age as Lucky Strike Cigarettes are by constant reiteration in the midst of a program of pleasing music?